Confidence Method v1.0

 The confidenceMethod property can be used to specify a particular biometric, cryptographic key, or other mechanism that the presenter can use to demonstrate that they are that subject in the VC.
 It is up to the verifier to decide whether to require the presenter to use the confidence method, or to use a different mechanism to increase their confidence about whether, for example, the presenter is the same entity the issuer made claims about in the VC.
 Such a decision can impact the verifier's liability when accepting VCs during certain use cases.

-Both of these mechanisms are extensible using JSON-LD to define a new type of confidence method or assurance method.
+Both of these mechanisms are extensible using JSON-LD to define a new type of confidence method or assurance level.

 For example, when an employer (the issuer) issues a corporate identification card to an employee (the subject), it might require that the employee bind a particular cryptographic key (verification method) to the verifiable credential during the issuing process.
 In that case, the issuer can use this specification to convey to the verifier which cryptographic key was bound during the initial identity assurance process.